aomsin2526/ps3-petitboot-kexec-patched/README.md

       GNU_STACK      0x0000000000000000 0x0000000000000000 0x0000000000000000
                      0x0000000000000000 0x0000000000000000  RW     0x8

-By simply merge those segment into one it is now possible to load such elf.
+By simply merge those segment into one at load time it is now possible to load such elf.

 One of iso that affected is FreeBSD-12.2-RELEASE and FreeBSD-12.4-RELEASE.